-Our enthusiastic Librarian Mrs Kane has worked extremely hard to revitalise the library.
 There is always an amazing display for students to see and student work is proudly displayed throughout.

 The library has an extensive collection of both fiction and non-fiction books and other educational resources such as audio-visual materials, DVD's and daily newspapers.
-The library is open before school, at recess/lunch breaks and for homework centre on Tuesday afternoons.
+The library is open before school, at recess/lunch breaks and for homework centre.